Interior Clarity: High CRI Lighting for Leather Restoration

 Why CRI 95+ is the New Professional Standard

 In high-end restoration, the difference between a tan leather seat and a slightly discolored repair patch can be invisible under standard lighting.
-Top-tier shops often insist on CRI 95+ because it provides a more complete spectral power distribution, particularly in the R9 (saturated red) and R13 (skin tones/natural earth tones) palettes.
-These frequencies are critical for identifying the "warmth" or "coolness" of leather dyes.
+Top-tier shops often insist on CRI 95+ because it provides a more complete spectral power distribution, particularly in the R9 (saturated red) palette.
+Based on our experience with leather repair kits, R9 values above 80 are critical because most "tan," "burgundy," or "brown" dyes depend heavily on red-spectrum accuracy to appear natural.

 Metric Baseline (DIY) Professional (Pro-Grade) Restoration (Master-Class)